sib-swiss/containers-snakemake-training/docs/course_material/day2/1_guidelines.md

     You can develop and write your scripts in a distant folder (using an `ssh` connection via VS code) or locally (if you do so, you will need to copy them on the server (with `scp`) before running them), but **remember that all the computations should be performed on the server, so don't forget to log in with `ssh -i key_username.pem username@18.195.170.182`**.

 !!! bug "`Error: Command not found`"
-    If you try to run a command and get an error such as `Command 'snakemake' not found`, you are probably not in the right conda environment.
-To list them, use `conda env list`.
-Then activate the right environment with `conda activate <env_name>`.
-You can deactivate an environment with `conda deactivate`.
-To list the packages installed in an environment, activate it and use `conda list`. **The computing environment on the server is called `snake_course`.**
+    If you try to run a command and get an error such as `Command 'snakemake' not found`, you are probably in the wrong conda environment:

+    * To list available conda environments, use `conda env list`
+    * To activate an environment, use `conda activate <env_name>`
+    * To deactivate an environment, use `conda deactivate`
+    * To list packages installed in an environment, activate it and use `conda list`. **The computing environment on the server is called `snake_course`.**